 Control and Prevention of Cannibalism in Poultry

-Control depends on correcting or reducing the above risk factors.
+Control of cannibalism in poultry depends on correcting or reducing the above risk factors.
+These control measures must be implemented as soon as signs are noticed, because once this habit gets established it is difficult to eliminate.
 Interventions include correcting an inadequate diet, replacing mash feed with pelleted feed, rearing birds on floor litter rather than slats, reducing light intensity, and providing perches as a refuge for targeted birds.
 Environmental enrichment such as hanging white or yellow strings may be beneficial.
-Trimming the sharp distal end (tip) of the upper beak will decrease skin trauma from pecking; this may be done at 1 day of age and repeated between 6 and 12 wk of age in maturing pullets or turkeys.
+Trimming the sharp distal end (tip) of the upper beak will decrease skin trauma from pecking; this may be done at 1 day of age and repeated between 6 and 12 weeks of age in maturing pullets or turkeys.
 The tip of the beak can also be treated by infrared heat on the day of hatching, which results in a shortened beak with minimal stress.
 Cauterization is required to provide hemostasis during beak trimming in older poultry.